Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/openedai-speech-integration.md

 **Additional Resources**
 ------------------------

-For more information on configuring Open WebUI to use `openedai-speech`, including setting environment variables, see the [Open WebUI documentation](https://docs.openwebui.com/getting-started/env-configuration#text-to-speech).
+For more information on configuring Sage WebUI to use `openedai-speech`, including setting environment variables, see the [Sage WebUI documentation](https://docs.openwebui.com/getting-started/env-configuration#text-to-speech).

 For more information about `openedai-speech`, please visit the [GitHub repository](https://github.com/matatonic/openedai-speech).